Unless you’ve been marooned on a desert island, chances are you know that chatbots сan be the good weapon in the brand’s arsenal.

-At first, you have to choose messenger platform where you want to place the chatbot.
+At first, you have to choose a messenger platform where you want to place the chatbot.

 Chatbots can live in various chat applications like Facebook Messenger, Slack, Telegram, Text Messages, etc.

-Facebook Messenger provides users with the opportunity to build their bots directly through the platform’s landing page.
+Facebook Messenger provides users with the opportunity to build their chatbots directly through the platform’s landing page.

 Telegram is one of the most popular messenger applications nowadays.
 It allows managing a chatbot in the app itself.
 Their API is flexible.
 Thus you can easily send customized notifications and alerts to other apps.

-Slack is said to be a good place to built chatbots because this team chat app is widely used for discussing ideas and projects by different companies.
-In this messenger platform, you can make customized bots for replies, notifications, and commands without writing code.
+Slack is said to be a good place for chatbot development because this team chat app is widely used for discussing ideas and projects by different companies.
+In this messenger platform, you can make customized chatbots for replies, notifications, and commands without writing code.

 Which one is better for your needs?
 Only you know.
 We recommend you to choose the messenger platform which your audience prefers.
 That’s the most important criteria for your decision anyway.

 The next step is to come up with chatbot’s features you want to focus on.